christianalfoni/redux-nodes/README.md

   // The second argument is the actions to be managed and
   // what state should change related to that action.
 "Immer"
   // is running under the hood and allows us to express changes
-  // using plain imperative API
+  // with the mutable API of JavaScript, though with an immutable
+  // result
   {
     increment: state => state.count++,
   },